 Furthermore if $m_j(\lambda)=M_j(1/\lambda)$ has positive increase, then there exists $C>0$ such that for all $u$ solving \eqref{DWE}

-\end{theorem} \begin{remark} \begin{enumerate} \item As mentioned above, the improved energy decay for the polynomial derivative bound condition in Theorem \ref{dbctheorem} is a corollary of this result.
-See Section \ref{widegenexsec} for a proof of the theorem via this result. \item This result generalizes \cite[Theorem 2.6]{AL14} to allow for non-polynomial derivative bound conditions.
+\end{theorem} \begin{remark} \begin{enumerate} \item This result generalizes \cite[Theorem 2.6]{AL14} to allow for non-polynomial derivative bound conditions.
 Furthermore, this frequently produces improved energy decay rates for damping which satisfy both sets of hypotheses.
 For example consider damping smooth and vanishing like $\exp(-x^{-\alpha})$ in local coordinates, with no additional assumptions on the geometry of the support.
 Then \eqref{DBC} is satisfied for any $\e>0$, so \cite[Theorem 2.6]{AL14} provides energy decay at rate $t^{-1+\d}$, for any $\d>0$.
-On the other hand, such a damping satisfies Assumptions \ref{noninvarassumption} and \ref{widegenbadassumption} with $q(z) =\ln(z^{-1})^{-\frac{\alpha+1}{\alpha}}, p(z)=q(z)^2$ and Theorem \ref{widegenresolvethm} provides energy decay at rate $t^{-1} \ln(t)^{2\left(\frac{\alpha+1}{\alpha}\right)}$. \item In this result we do not obtain improvements provided by $\Vidz$, as in Theorem \ref{wideresolvethm}.
+On the other hand, such a damping satisfies Assumptions \ref{noninvarassumption} and \ref{widegenbadassumption} with $q(z) =\ln(z^{-1})^{-\frac{\alpha+1}{\alpha}}, p(z)=q(z)^2$ and Theorem \ref{widegenresolvethm} provides energy decay at rate $t^{-1} \ln(\ed{2}+t)^{2\left(\frac{\alpha+1}{\alpha}\right)}$. \item In this result we do not obtain improvements provided by $\Vidz$, as in Theorem \ref{wideresolvethm}.
 This is because Theorem \ref{widegenresolvethm} relies on averaging the original damping along periodic trajectories $v$ on the torus.
-In general, it is not straightforward to relate $\Vidz$ to the corresponding quantity after averaging, $\digamma_v(\d z) = \mu( \{x \in \Sb^1: 0<A_v(W) < \d z\})$ where $A_v(W)$ is the average of $W$ along $v$, which is defined more carefully below.
+In general, it is not straightforward to relate $\Vidz$ to the corresponding quantity after averaging,

+where $A_v(W)$ is the average of $W$ along $v$, which is defined more carefully below.
 However, when the damping has some structure to how it turns on and the geometry of its support, it becomes possible to insert these improvements using Theorem \ref{averagedresolventthm}.
 This is exactly how Theorems \ref{rectthm}, \ref{polylogconveximprovethm} and \ref{ellipsethm} are proved. \end{enumerate} \end{remark}

-The resolvent estimates for non-$y$-invariant damping will follow from the sufficiently good resolvent estimates for $y$-invariant damping via a normal form argument.
+The resolvent estimates for non-$y$-invariant damping will follow from sufficiently good resolvent estimates for $y$-invariant damping via a normal form argument.
 To state the underlying result, we first introduce averaging along periodic directions on the torus.

 Considering $\T^2= \Rb^2/(2\pi \Zb)^2$, we think of $\Sb^1$ as directions for geodesic trajectories on $\T^2$ and decompose $\Sb^1$ as: rational directions

 and irrational directions $\Rc:= \Sb^1 \backslash \Qc$.
 Put another way, $v \in \Qc$ implies $v=(\xi, \eta)$, where $(\xi, \eta)$ are $\Qb$ linearly dependent.